 Homemade Creamy Nutella Liqueur

 Have they been very, very good this year?
 Then make them this creamy Nutella liqueur from An Italian in My Kitchen and watch them swoon all over you.
-It should stay fresh in the fridge for up to two weeks, which is funny to even consider it making it past one week in my house.
+It should stay fresh in the fridge for up to two weeks, though I don’t see it making it past one week in my house.
 You’ll find pretty tall-stem cordial glasses at both Moma and on Amazon.

 Homemade Infused Vodka